Kong/docs.konghq.com/src/gateway/kong-manager/auth/rbac/index.md

 the admin assigned to the role will not be able to see the related navigation links.

 {:.important}
-> Important: Although a default admin has full permissions with every endpoint in Kong, only a super admin has the ability to assign and modify RBAC permissions.
+> Important: Although a default admin has full permissions to every endpoint in Kong, only a super admin has the ability to assign and modify RBAC permissions.
 An admin is not able to modify their own permissions or delimit a super admin's permissions.